Bebzerie-Games/BebzToolGUI/README.md

 # BebzToolGUI
-AdminTool with interface for user gestion
+MultiAdminTool with interface for general gestion

 The script needs to be launched as admin